Baden Powell (guitarist)

-Baden Powell de Aquino ([ˈbadẽ ˈpawew]; 6 August 1937 – 26 September 2000), known professionally as Baden Powell, was a Brazilian guitarist.
+Baden Powell de Aquino ([ˈbadẽ ˈpawew]; 6 August 1937 – 26 September 2000), known professionally as Baden Powell, was a Brazilian virtuoso guitarist and composer.
 He combined classical techniques with popular harmony and swing.
 He performed in many styles, including bossa nova, samba, Brazilian jazz, Latin jazz and MPB.
 He performed on stage during most of his lifetime.
-Powell composed many pieces for guitar, such as "Abração em Madrid", "Braziliense", "Canto de Ossanha", "Casa Velha", "Consolação", "Horizon", "Imagem", "Lotus", "Samba", "Samba Triste", "Simplesmente", "Tristeza e Solidão", and "Samba da Benção".
+Powell composed many pieces for guitar, some of them now considered guitar standards, such as Abração em Madrid, Braziliense, Canto de Ossanha, Casa Velha, Consolação, Horizon, Imagem, Lotus, Samba, Samba em Prelúdio, Samba Triste, Simplesmente, Tristeza e Solidão, and Samba da Benção.
 He released Os Afro-sambas, a watershed album in MPB, with Vinicius de Moraes in 1966.
+He is widely regarded as one of the greatest Brazilian guitar players of all time.

 Biography

 Baden Powell de Aquino was born in Varre-Sai in Rio de Janeiro, Brazil.
 His father, a Scouting enthusiast, named him after Robert Baden-Powell.
 When he was three months old, his family relocated to the Rio suburb of São Cristóvão.
 His house was a stop for popular musicians during his formative years.
 He started guitar lessons with Jayme Florence, a famous choro guitarist in the 1940s.
 He soon proved a young virtuoso, having won many talent competitions before he was a teenager.
 At age fifteen, he was playing professionally, accompanying singers and bands in various styles.
 He was fascinated by swing and jazz, but his main influences were in the Brazilian guitar canon.

 In 1955, Powell played with the Steve Bernard Orquestra at the Boite Plaza, a nightclub within the Plaza Hotel in Rio, where his skill got the attention of the jazz trio playing across the lobby at the Plaza Bar.
 When Ed Lincoln needed to form a new trio, he asked Powell to join on guitar to become the Hotel Plaza Trio.
 Powell brought in Luiz Marinho on bass and a fourth member of the "trio": Claudette Soares on vocals.
 Powell, Lincoln, and their young musician friends took part in after-hours jam sessions, gaining notice in the growing Brazilian jazz scene.

 Powell achieved wider fame in 1959 by convincing Billy Blanco, an established singer and songwriter, to put lyrics to one of Baden's compositions.
 The result was called "Samba Triste" and quickly became very successful.
 It has been covered by many artists, including Stan Getz and Charlie Byrd in their seminal LP Jazz Samba.